 It started with a lock or a light switch in 2016, and within a few months, I could turn off the lights, lock the doors, change the colors of the lights, operate the speakers all from my phone, and I could even talk to the speakers.
 The home, like the phone, was now smart.
 I still couldn’t find my keys half the time, but if I forgot to turn off the light…

-As I’ve built a smarter home, it’s brought back the hope that I can fragment technology in a way that allows it to be useful without being intrusive, I thought back to that iPod.
+As I’ve built a smarter home, it’s brought back the hope that I can fragment technology in a way that allows it to be useful without being intrusive.
+I thought back to that iPod.
 In particular, I wanted to explore what I could do with a simple interface, and the advances in microcontrollers have made it easy to test this out.